The XL Instances and the CVRPLib Best Known Solution Challenge: Pre-Competition Analysis

-Table \ref{tab:xl-results} shows the results.
-For each method, column ``Best'' gives the best solution value found in all the 60 runs, and column ``Mean'' is the arithmetic mean of the solution values of each run.
-At the end of the table, row ``Avg. gap'' is the average gap (both for ``Best'' and ``Mean'') with respect to the overall BKSs (the best solution obtained by any method).
-Since the size of instances in the XL set spans a full order of magnitude, it is also interesting to have separate average results for the 50 instances with fewer than 3,400 customers and for the 50 instances with more customers.
+Table \ref{tab:xl-results} shows the results for the new XL set.
+For each method, the column ``Best'' gives the best solution value found in all the 60 runs, while ``Mean'' gives the arithmetic mean of the solution values of each run.
+At the bottom of the table, row ``Avg. gap'' is the average gap (both for ``Best'' and ``Mean'') with respect to the overall BKSs (the best solution obtained by any method).
+Since the XL instances span a full order of magnitude in size, the final rows also report separate averages for the 50 smaller instances, with fewer than 3{,}400 customers, and the 50 larger instances.

-We note that SISRs, HGS-CVRP, OR-Tools, and LKH-3 were not originally designed and calibrated for instances with up to 10{,}000 customers.
-We ran those methods without any parameter calibration on the new XL instances, and the chosen time limit relative to instance size (2~hours for up to 10{,}000 customers) is also significantly shorter than in earlier comparative studies (e.g., 2~hours for instances of up to 1{,}000 customers in the DIMACS Challenge, or a time budget proportional to the instance size with four minutes per 100 customers in~\citealt{vidal2022hybrid}).
-Therefore, alternative parameter settings—different from those originally proposed—or even simple methodological adaptations would lead to improved performance with respect to the results presented here.
+Several methods in the comparison, namely SISRs, HGS-CVRP, OR-Tools, and LKH-3, were not originally designed and calibrated for instances with up to 10{,}000 customers.
+They were run with their default parameter settings, and the two-hour time limit is relatively short for this scale, especially compared with earlier studies using two hours for X instances with up to 1{,}000 customers in the DIMACS Challenge, or a time budget proportional to the instance size, such as four minutes per 100 customers in \citep{vidal2022hybrid}.
+Alternative parameter settings or simple adaptations could therefore improve their performance.
 This is why the results obtained by those methods are grouped in the right of Table \ref{tab:xl-results} and only presented as an indication.

+The best solutions obtained in these experiments were retained as the initial BKSs for the CVRPLib BKS Challenge.
+Most of them were found by algorithms specifically designed for large-scale CVRP instances.
+Notably, AILS-II achieved 93 out of the 100 initial BKS, followed by FILO2 (6 instances) and FILO (1 instance), hence positioning itself as the leading method for solving large-scale VRPs as the start of the challenge.
+The average solution quality achieved by the different methods is consistent with this ranking: AILS-II attained a mean gap of 0.07\% relative to the initial BKSs, compared to 0.21\% for FILO2, 0.25\% for FILO, and 1.00\% for KGLS$^{\text{XXL}}$.